-Suppose without loss of generality that $cov_1 \geq cov_2$, so that the agent initially learns exclusively about θ_1 , which has greater marginal value.
+Suppose without loss of generality that $cov_1 \geq cov_2$, so that the agent initially learns exclusively about θ_1 .
 As information about θ_1 accumulates, the marginal values of learning either attribute evolve, with the marginal value of θ_1 decreasing faster than θ_2 .
 Eventually, these marginal values equalize.
 From this point on, the agent optimally acquires information in a constant ratio that is proportional to the weight vector α .
 Dividing attention in this way achieves the most efficient aggregation of information about ω .
-Moreover, as we show in the proof, acquisition of information proportional to α maintains equal marginal values of the two information sources, so that acquiring information in this mixture remains optimal.
-We provide a more involved proof outline in Section 5, but the intuition is readily seen through the previous examples.
-In Examples 1 and 2, since the agent seeks to learn $\theta_1 + \theta_2$, the two attributes become symmetric once their posterior variances equalize.
-After that, equal attention allocation maintains symmetry and equal marginal values.
+Moreover, as we show in the proof, acquisition of information proportional to α maintains equal marginal values of the two information sources, so that acquiring information in this mixture remains optimal.13 We provide a more involved proof outline in Section 4.3.